 The Centre for Sport & Recreation is a great place to enjoy sports and leisure activities such as volleyball, indoor cricket, trampolining, table tennis, resistance training, swimming and much more.
 Facilities include a large twin-court sports hall for all major indoor games, space for up to six badminton courts, an activities room, a weight training area and a cardiovascular fitness suite.
 The University’s training facilities were used by football teams during the 2012 Olympics.
 Find out more about physical activities at: http://www.strath.ac.uk/sport/.

 The Students' Union is the centre of social life for Strathclyde students - it's where everyone goes to meet and relax with friends and enjoy some great nights out.
-The Union has bars and clubs to cater for all tastes and you'll find their prices have student budgets well in mind. http://www.strathstudents.com/
+The Union has bars and clubs to cater to all tastes, and you'll find their prices keep student budgets in mind.

 Strathclyde’s Careers Service offers dedicated advice on applying for jobs and organises Scotland’s largest graduate recruitment fair.